Multivariate continuous-time autoregressive moving-average processes on cones: Introduction

-Once we set up the class of matrix-valued MCARMA processes we study its positivity.
-In particular, we are looking for necessary and sufficient parameter conditions such that a matrix-valued MCARMA process driven by a multivariate cone-valued L\'evy process takes values solely in this cone.
-As noted above, in the univariate case the positivity of CARMA processes is well-studied and the relevance for applications is widely recognized.
-In the multivariate setting, however, positivity of MCARMA processes has not yet been studied in a systematical way.
+Once we set up the class of matrix-valued MCARMA processes we study its invariance with respect to convex cones.
+In particular, we are looking for necessary and sufficient parameter conditions such that a matrix-valued MCARMA process driven by a multivariate cone-increasing L\'evy process takes values solely in this cone.
+As noted above, in the univariate case positivity, i.e. $\MR^{+}$- invariance, of CARMA processes is well-studied and the relevance in applications is widely recognized.
+In the multivariate setting, however, cone-invariance of MCARMA processes has not yet been studied in a systematical way.
 Partial results exist in the recent work~\cite{NR21}, where the authors derive conditions ensuring the positivity of (univariate) CARMA processes.
-The authors made the claim that some parts of their results could be extended to the multivariate CARMA case, however, only few information about this extension are provided.
+The authors claim that some parts of their results could be extended to the multivariate CARMA case, however, only few information about this extension are provided.
 Our Theorem~\ref{thm:bk22-positivite-non-stable-MCARMA} below supports this claim to some extent. {}